 What was that Sound?!

-It's not an every-time experience, but it's definitely not an uncommon experience for one of our luthiers to find a foreign object inside the body of an instrument.
 For example, we have found: bottle caps (pictured above), bendy-straws, a wedding invitation, socks, lip gloss, bridges, pencils, secret notes to future players (we love these!), and lots of rosin dust and broken cello Dampits.

 The item we find inside instruments that surprises our newer restorers most is a little more organic.